 By Andre Joseph

-What may have been missed however is that disruptive technologist (Red Team, Hackers), have already been using AI to assist with hacks for years now.
+What may have been missed however is that disruptive technologists (Red Team, Hackers), have already been using AI to assist with hacks for years now.
 In fact, this leads us to the verge of a new era in information security, that has yet to be named are addressed.
-In this new era AI will be used against humans to attack and defend networks.
+In this new era, AI will be used against humans to attack and defend networks.
 This could lead to new systems in disruptive technology design to attack AI.
-This brings us to the useful information for disruptive technologist.
+This brings us to some useful information for the disruptive technologist.

 In November of 2017, a group of MIT students tricked an AI into thinking a turtle was a gun.
 The students used what is called an adversarial image.
 This specific picture is designed to confuse AI by misleading the pattern it uses to classify objects.
 This image is used as an overlay and is invisible to the naked eye.

 This is important because this test proved that the AI can be consistently fooled and disrupted.
 This find is an ace card for a disruptive technologist who may have to take on AI in the future.